LoginRadius/engineering-portal/content/lrcli-react-application/index.md

 > This functionality is only available for paid **Developer Plans and above** (not available for LoginRadius Free plan).

 We can also update the Registration Page schema using the `lr add schema` command.
-Use the `lr get schema` command to get the current Registration fields and view all available fields with their schemas .
+Use the `lr get schema` command to get the current Registration fields and view all available fields with their schemas.
 The numbers corresponding to the fields must be passed as the `--field` flag to add them to the registration schema.
-See image below for visual representation of the command flow.
+See the image below for a visual representation of the command flow.

 ![alt_text](lr_schema.png "Get and Add to Reg.
 Schema")